-Datastar is HTMX-like framework that attempts to minimize the amount of Javascript you using a few concepts:
+Datastar is an HTMX-like framework that attempts to minimize the amount of Javascript you write using a few concepts:

 • Use html attributes for dynamism prefixed with data-